BillyZhaohengLi/2dShooterGame/README.md

 # CS 126 FinalProject - 2D Shooter Game
-## development background
+## Development background
-* This project is developed and compiled using Visual Studio 2017 with a Windows 7 OS.
+* This project was developed and compiled using Visual Studio 2017 with a Windows 7 OS.
-* The game is of the form of an .exe executable located in this directory.

 ## How do I play the game?
 * The instructions are contained inside the game viewable by clicking the "Help" button seen in the main menu and are rather self-explanatory; follow the prompts in the individual interfaces.